tim-cpb/US-Frontend-Candidate-Lab/README.md

 9. Final updates
   * Added the Google Font Oswald, for the headings since the font was not provided.
   * Tested on Devices: Motorola Xoom, iPhone 3G and Galaxy S.
+  * Added a Javascript snippet to scroll the address bar up on mobile browsers ** And scrolling down after RSVP'ing, it's possible on mobile to RSVP and not see the message or have the buttons disappear, now they scroll into view

 ### Progressive Enhancements